 Workforce analytics software can help your employees work wiser in a hybrid environment.
 With targeted technology, you can unlock clear, data-driven insights into how your hybrid team works by digging into metrics like focus time, multi-tasking time, and collaboration time.
 You can also see how team members are performing relative to specific benchmarks and track their workload to ensure no one is at risk of burnout, or identify it before it becomes a wider issue.

 Empowering your employees to take ownership of their own performance data and insights shows team members that you value their work and their personal improvement.
 It also empowers them to discover how, when, and where they work best so they can make the most of their time, leading to a more successful hybrid workplace and employee experience.

-Creating a Successful Hybrid Work Environment with ActivTrak
+Creating a Successful Hybrid Work Culture with ActivTrak

 The success of your hybrid work environment will largely depend on how you use technology to surface and understand the barriers to both individual and team performance, create healthy habits that drive better results in all work environments, and help teams work wiser overall.
 The ActivTrak team is here to help you create a healthy hybrid work environment with the help of our workforce analytics platform and a wide range of reports that deliver data-driven insights.
 Some of the reports that are most useful in a hybrid environment include:

 - The Executive Summary: The Executive Summary gives managers quick, at-a-glance insights into key productivity indicators at a team level.

 - The Work Efficiency report: This report helps managers identify the most common sources of unproductive work and sources of distraction across their teams.